![]() |

 | Even God hates Britta |

 Final thoughts?
 I’m going to hope that this week’s episode was an anomaly, because this season has been consistently well-made.
 The biggest problem with this episode is that it just wasn't funny.
-Set aside lack of character development or insight, I didn't laugh once.
-No, wait- I laughed once, when the Reverend at the funeral said to Britta, "You're the worst," which I think is telling for how excessively-written she was this week.
+Set aside lack of character development or insight, I barely laughed once (when the Reverend at the funeral said to Britta, "You're the worst").
 But I trust that the show will be back to form next week.

 Post a Comment